r1pper/Topshelf.StartParameters/README.md

 Topshelf.StartParameters
 ===================

-Topshelf.StartParameters is a small extension based on amazing [Topshelf project](http://topshelf-project.com/), with the sole purpose of adding Customizable Start Parameter to Topshelf based services.
+Topshelf.StartParameters is a small extension based on the amazing [Topshelf project](http://topshelf-project.com/), with the sole purpose of adding Customizable Start Parameters to Topshelf based services.

 **NOTE:** *this extension only works for windows based services.*

 How to use
 -------------
-the only dependency is Topshelf *(the extension is written based on Version 3.2.0)* itself, so we can simply add reference to Topshelf.StartParameters.dll or copy the project and reference it directly.
+The only dependency is Topshelf *(the extension is written based on Version 4.2.0)* itself, so we can simply add a reference to Topshelf.StartParameters.dll or copy the project and reference it directly.

 Reference
 ------------

 ###EnableStartParameters###

-an extension method that should be called to activate StartParameters.
+An extension method that should be called to activate StartParameters.

 *Usage:*
 ```c#